gradgrind/fetrunner/docs/using_the_gui.md

     4) the time-out for this process (note that this is handled very flexibly!).

 Constraint groups with only one constraint are run without a time-out (shown as "---"), but they may still be terminated if they seem to be "stuck".

-When one of these processes reaches 100% it will be "accepted".
-Its displayed percentage will be changed to "+++" and this group of constraints will be added to the running totals.
-All the other running instances will be terminated, then restarted after adding the newly accepted constraints.
-Depending on the time the accepted run took, the time-outs may be adjusted.
-Note that if more than one of the running instances reach 100% at the same time, only one can be accepted.
-Rejected instances will be removed from the table.

 #### Tab: Log